-Russia, Ukraine swap hundreds of POWs in deal mediated by UAE
+Russia, Ukraine swap more than 300 POWs in deal mediated by UAE

 “Very soon our guys will embrace their relatives and friends and celebrate the New Year in their native land,” she wrote in a Telegram message accompanying the video.

-The Russian Defence Ministry said the freed POWs were provided both psychological and medical assistance in neighbouring Belarus, a key Moscow ally, before moving home.
+The Russian Defence Ministry said the freed POWs were provided both psychological and medical assistance in neighbouring Belarus, a key Moscow ally, before heading for home.

 There have been 60 different prisoner exchanges since the war began in February 2022.
 The last exchange took place in mid-October when the two countries swapped 95 POWs each.

-Ukraine said Monday that Moscow had released a total of 3,956 people – soldiers and civilians – in deals with Kyiv since the start of the conflict.
+Ukraine said on Monday that Moscow had released a total of 3,956 people – soldiers and civilians – in deals with Kyiv since the start of the conflict.
 Zelenskyy promised to continue pushing for the remaining POWs to be freed.

 “We continue working to free every single person from Russian captivity.
 This is our goal, and we will not forget anyone.
 I thank the team that is doing everything to bring our people home,” he wrote.